 My path to long-term keto and self-acceptance was not so clear-cut.
 Let’s just say this is not my first rodeo.
 There were a few detours and even a couple of kiddos along the way.
 I first learned about the keto diet years ago on Reddit of all places!
 The results people posted there were amazing and inspired me to start researching low carb diets for myself.

 It was around this time that I was diagnosed with PCOS, the leading cause of female infertility.
 I had experienced fertility issues for several years and had no idea what caused it or what to do about it.
 After learning insulin resistance was at the root of my PCOS diagnosis, my practitioner gave me a choice between a lifestyle change of strict low carb diet and exercise or prescription medication.
 It was the push I needed to dive headfirst into the keto diet.
 The timing couldn’t have been more perfect!
-Most of my symptoms disappeared, I dropped weight quickly, and I got pregnant three months later with a beautiful baby girl.
+Most of my symptoms disappeared, I dropped weight quickly, and I got pregnant soon after with a beautiful baby girl.

 Sometime after my pregnancy, I resumed the keto diet to get back on track, and I quickly became pregnant again!
 A handsome baby boy this time — one of each, how lucky is that?!
 I went from thinking I would never get to experience motherhood to being a mommy of two little cuties.
 Words don’t even begin to express how grateful I am for the option to heal my body with food and spark my interest in nutrition!